g-l-i-t-c-h-o-r-s-e/QCRunner/README.md

 # Command-line Flags:
 <ins>**Note: you can put these flags in the `QCRunner.app/Contents/MacOS/QCRunner.flags` file for default settings.**</ins><br>
-<ins>Anytime you edit this file you will probably have to re-toggle QCRunner in the Accesibility settings window that pops up.</ins>
+<ins>Anytime you edit this file you'll probably have to re-toggle QCRunner in the Accesibility settings window that pops up.</ins>

 `--debug` <br>
 Enables verbose logging to console.